-G1 Therapeutics, Inc. is a commercial-stage biopharmaceutical company focused on the development and delivery of next generation therapies that improve the lives of those affected by cancer, including the Company's first commercial product COSELATM (trilaciclib).
-G1 has a deep clinical pipeline evaluating targeted cancer therapies in a variety of solid tumors, including colorectal, breast, and bladder cancers.
+G1 Therapeutics, Inc. is a commercial-stage biopharmaceutical company focused on the development and delivery of next generation therapies that improve the lives of those affected by cancer, including the Company's first commercial product COSELA® (trilaciclib).
+G1 has a deep clinical pipeline evaluating targeted cancer therapies in a variety of solid tumors, including breast and bladder cancers.